-Precipitation comparison using storm characteristics
+2.3 Precipitation inter-comparison and computation of storm characteristics

-For each of the above precipitation products, data were extracted for the nearest grid location between May 2015 (the earliest date MRMS data are available) and May 2020 (the latest release of IMERG Final data).
-A threshold of 1 mm was applied to the precipitation data to reduce noise.
-The data were then split into storm events, where a gap of at least 24 hours was considered to be the end of one storm and the beginning of the next.
+For each of the above precipitation products, data were extracted for the nearest grid location for the period between May 2015 (the earliest date MRMS data are available) and May 2020 (the latest release of IMERG-Final data).
+A minimum threshold of 1 mm was applied to the precipitation data to reduce noise.
+The data were then split into storm events, where a gap of at least 24 hours was considered to mark the end of one storm and the beginning of the next.

-For each storm, storm characteristics of depth, duration, intensity, and peak intensity were computed and compared.
-In addition, the distribution of storm depth, rank, and z-score were computed for the day of the landslide, the full preciptitation record.
-Storm depth was used to indicate if any particular product had and unusual distribution of precipitation.
-Rank was chosen as in indicator of the bias of each product relative to the others, and z-score an indicator of the variability of each product relative to the others.
+For each storm, the characteristics of depth, duration, intensity, and peak intensity were computed and compared.
+Depth, duration, and frequency were chosen since they reflect the most common metrics used in extreme precipitation analysis (e.g. England et al., 2019), whereas peak intensity was important because… In addition, the distribution of storm depth, rank, and z-score were computed for the day of the landslide, the full preciptitation record.
+Storm depth was computed to evaluate whether any particular product had and unusual distribution of precipitation.
+Rank was chosen as in indicator of the relative magnitude of each product relative to the others, and the z-score is an indicator of the variability of each product relative to the others.

-For the landslide-triggering storms, the return period of the precipitation was also computed using the NOAA precipitation atlas frequency estimations (US Department of Commerce 2013).
-In order to determine the highest return period subset of the storm, the maximum precipitation value for each applicable NOAA atlas duration (1, 2, 3, 6, 12, 24, 48, 72, 96, and 168 hours) was extracted.
-For example, for the 3-hour duration, a running 3-hour precipitation total was calculated for the entire storm, and the maximum of the total chosen to look up in the NOAA atlas.
-We then selected the maximum return period from among the 10 possible durations for each landslide.
+To facilitate comparison of storm characteristics within a single over-arching framework, the return period of the landslide-triggering storms was also computed using the NOAA precipitation atlas frequency estimations (US Department of Commerce 2013).
+In order to define a consistent return period for each storm, the maximum precipitation value for each applicable NOAA atlas duration (1, 2, 3, 6, 12, 24, 48, 72, 96, and 168 hours) was extracted.
+For example, for the 3-hour duration, the cumulative 3-hour precipitation total was calculated for the entire storm, and the maximum of the total chosen to look up in the NOAA atlas.
+We then selected the maximum return period for each of the 10 durations noted above for each landslide.

-Precipitation comparison for use in Intensity-Duration Thresholds
+2.4 Comparison of storm events relative to Intensity-Duration Thresholds

-Intensity-Duration thresholds are simple landslide models whereby a threshold is defined as a power law of the storm duration (I=aD-b), and either raw or normalized intensities above the threshold predict a landslide (Segoni et al. 2014).
-They have been calculated at multiple scales and climates, including globally (Scheevel et al. 2017; Caine 1980; Kirschbaum et al. 2012).
+Intensity-Duration thresholds represent simple models of landslide occurence whereby a threshold is defined as a power law of the storm duration (I=aD-b), where I is … a is … etc etc. where either raw or normalized intensities above the threshold predict the occurance of a landslide (Segoni et al. 2014).
+Thresholds have been calculated under different climates and over multiple scales, including globally (Scheevel et al. 2017; Caine 1980; Kirschbaum et al. 2012).
 Three thresholds for this study (Caine 1980; Cannon and Gartner 2005; Guzzetti et al. 2007) were obtained from a review by Guzzetti et al. (2008).
 Thresholds were used on applicable subsets of the data based on climate or other conditions.
+For example, the coastal threshold etc was used on the coastal data.
 For each threshold-product combination, we computed a hit ratio (correctly predicted landslides over the total number of landslides) and a false alarm ratio (incorrectly predicted landslides over the total number of non-landslides)

 Results

-Precipitation pre-landslide time series